 Correct understanding of the nature of "peng-jin" and a good training method are essential requirements for the development of the eight tai-chi energies or 'moving jins'.
 When correctly practiced the relaxed body feels connected and strong and over time develops an elastic quality.

 It takes considerable time, effort and a good understanding to attain all the benefits that can be derived from tai-chi but some health benefits come about quite quickly.
 These are the combined result of whole body exercise, relaxation, balance, posture and calming the mind; resulting in improved circulation, reduced tension, better concentration and increased awareness.
-Quality daily practice develops core body strength and gradually develops the body’s collagen based connective tissues, strengthening tendons, ligaments and fasciae.
+Quality daily practice develops an unusual (non-linear) kind of core body strength and gradually develops the body’s collagen based connective tissues, strengthening tendons, ligaments and fasciae.
 Extensive quality practice can strengthen the internal organs (which are surrounded by fascia) and is said to increase bone density.
 If done from an early age it can also lead to some special abilities.